-Candidates should be prepared to play a program of contrasting works: one from List A, one from List B, and one or two from List C.
+Candidates should be prepared to play a programme of three or four contrasting works consisting of one selection from List A, one from List B, and one or two from List C.

-- List A consists of concertos.

-- List B consists of sonatas.

-- List C consists primarily of 20th-century selections.
+- List A consists of concertos. - List B consists of more traditional solo repertoire for horn. - List C consists of 20th-century repertoire for horn.